 The Phoenix City Council recently authorized advancing $200 million to accelerate pavement maintenance projects.
 The accelerated program includes pavement maintenance that was part of the original five-year work plan for 2019 through 2023.
 Those improvements will now be delivered between fiscal years 2019 and 2020.
 To develop plans for 2021 through 2023, the Street Transportation Department conducted street condition assessments, field evaluations and gathered public input.
 In June 2019, City Council approved the work plans for 2021 through 2023.
 Those plans can be seen on

 How will the Accelerated Pavement Maintenance Program be funded?

 The accelerated pavement maintenance program is funded through $200 million borrowed from future Transportation 2050 (T2050) street program revenues.

 How will the city prioritize which major streets to include in the Accelerated Pavement Maintenance Program?

-Included in the accelerated pavement maintenance program for fiscal years 2019 through 2020 are some of the city’s most deteriorated major streets with asphalt surface that has reached the end of its service life or where preventative treatments no longer benefit the road.
+Included in the accelerated pavement maintenance program are some of the city’s most deteriorated major streets with asphalt surface that has reached the end of its service life or where preventative treatments no longer benefit the road.
 Maintenance on these streets was previously approved by the Phoenix City Council.
-As the Street Transportation Department develops a new work plan for fiscal years 2021 through 2023, they will be using a Pavement Management System (PMS) methodology.
+Street Transportation Department developed work plans for fiscal years 2021 through 2023 using a Pavement Management System (PMS) methodology.
 The foundation of PMS is field data which measures and records road conditions to identify which streets will receive a mill and overlay or a preservation treatment.
-In addition to utilizing the PMS methodology, public input will also be considered in the development of the new workplan for fiscal years 2021 through 2023.
-These work plans will be presented to Phoenix City Council for approval in late spring 2019.
+In addition to utilizing the PMS methodology, public input, gathered from a robust community engagement process, was also considered in the development of the new workplan for fiscal years 2021 through 2023.

 What types of pavement maintenance will major streets receive?